adminneo-org/docker/README.md

 More information
 ----------------

-Source code and license information can be found on [GitGub pages](https://github.com/adminneo-org/adminneo).
+Source code and license information can be found on [GitHub](https://github.com/adminneo-org/adminneo).

+The Docker image is available on [Docker Hub](https://hub.docker.com/r/adminneoorg/adminneo).